Stock Car Racing

 Roush Fenway Racing

 Roush Fenway Racing Drivers:

-This year Roush and Roush Fenway Racing move into the 25th year of NASCAR competition.
-During that span, Roush’s teams have captured multiple championships, across all three of NASCAR’s major platforms, while taking home 299 checkered flags in the process.
-Today, Roush Fenway stands as the winningest team in NASCAR history and boasts the most wins in both the Nationwide and Truck Series.
+Roush’s teams have captured multiple championships, across all three of NASCAR’s major platforms and stands as the winningest team in NASCAR history, boasting the most wins in both the NASCAR Xfinity and NASCAR Camping World Truck Series.

 The direct result of Roush’s hard work, drive and determination has parlayed into more than 1000 top fives and over 2000 top 10s, while leading over 57,000 laps and turning well over a million miles.